-Autoboot (Guest Domain) Whether the guest domain autoboot is enabled or disabled when PPAR is started on off Enabled (default) Disabled Elastic Mode Whether the low-penabled or disable power operation of CPU or memory is d on off Enabled Disabled (default) IOreconfigure Whether to reconfireset igure I/O buses when PPAR is started or Any of the followi ng is displayed. true false nextboot Enabled Disabled Enabled only when the next boot CPU Mode Displays the CPU operational mode that is set up in the PPAR.
-CPU operational mode determines whether to SPARC64 X+ functions or the SPARC64 X compatible functions when SPARC64 X+ processors are mounted operational mode consists of the auto mode and the compatible mode.
-PPAR DR the feature of incorporation / detachment PSB) to / from a running PPAR is enabled presently runr The setup stat tup status of the PPAR DR feature on the tup information of the PPAR DR feature on ng or resetting of the target PPAR.
-Ethernet Address s Ethernet (MAC) ac ldress of PPAR ed if the environment variable of OpenBoot c-address?, is false.
-This information is the -v option is specified.
+Autoboot (Guest Domain) Whether the guest domain autoboot is enabled or disabled when PPAR is started on off Enabled (default) Disabled Elastic Mode Whether the low-power operation of CPU or memory is enabled or disabled on off Enabled Disabled (default) IOreconfigure Whether to reconfigure I/O buses when PPAR is started or reset Any of the followi ng is displayed. true false nextboot Enabled Disabled Enabled only when the next boot CPU Mode Displays the CPU PPAR.
+CPU operat SPARC64 X+ funct functions when SP operational mode that is set up in the cional mode determines whether to use cions or the SPARC64 X compatible ARC64 X+ processors are mounted.
+CPU consists of the auto mode and the PPAR DR the feature of incorporation / detachment PSB) to / from a running PPAR is enabled presently runn The setup state tup status of the PPAR DR feature on the tup information of the PPAR DR feature on ng or resetting of the target PPAR.
+Ethernet Address Ethernet (MAC) address of PPAR PROM, local-ma displayed only if to d if the environment variable of OpenBoot c-address?, is false.
+This information is he -v option is specified.
 However, if the ddress is not assigned, a hyphen "-" is displayed.